Dutch-Australian Cultural Heritage

 Shared Maritime Heritage

-Dutch seafarers Willem Janszoon was the first European to make a recorded landfall on Australian soil in 1606.
-In the following years, Dutch seafarers such as Dirk Hartog (1616), Abel Tasman (1644) and Willem de Vlamingh (1696) further explored the Australian coast and mapped large parts of the continent.
+In the following decades, Dutch seafarers such as Dirk Hartog (1616), Abel Tasman (1642) and Willem de Vlamingh (1696) further explored the Australian coast and mapped large parts of the continent.

 None other than Captain Cook himself confirmed the importance of the early explorations of the Australian continent by the Dutch.
 On 22 August 1770 he wrote in his journal: “I therefore may find no more upon the Eastern coast of New Holland and on the Western side I can make no new discovery, the honour of which belongs to the Dutch navigators.”